 In this DLD Sync conversation, we heard from Francesca Bria, member of the New European Bauhaus high-level roundtable and President of the newly created Italian National Innovation Fund, and Helmut Schönenberger, CEO of UnternehmerTUM, Europe’s largest, highly successful entrepreneurship center.
 Drawing from their profound expertise in innovation management, they gave us insights into their own ecosystems and discuss ideas how the vision of the New European Bauhaus can be a catalyst for a new wave of entrepreneurial innovation across Europe.

 Helmut Schönenberger is Co-Founder and CEO of UnternehmerTUM, the Center for Innovation and Business Creation at Technical University Munich (TUM).
 Scalable tech-startups are Helmut’s passion.
 He is especially interested in startups in the field of smart enterprises, additive manufacturing as well as smart city and mobility solutions.
-With his background as a founder, aerospace engineer and venture capitalist he loves to help new ventures solve strategy, recruiting, business development and future financing challenges.

 |0:05||Intro by Steffi Czerny|

 |6:20||The right moment: Why Europe needs a “forward looking radical vision of sustainable Europe.”
 (Francesca Bria)|